Skip to main content

 • Vomit

 Once in the lungs, the aspirated contents can irritate the lung tissues.
 Bacteria are usually present when you aspirate because they live in the mouth and nose.
-But the lungs are normally a sterile environment.
-So if bacteria reach the lungs, this can start an infection and lead to pneumonia.
+The lungs are normally a sterile environment.
+So, if bacteria enter through aspiration, this can start an infection and lead to pneumonia.

 What causes aspiration pneumonia?